ByteWelder/DroneCrafting/source/3_Legal/Europe.md

 ## Store bought drone classification

-This covers all drones that were sold on/after July 2020 with a class label (`Cx`).
+This covers all drones that were sold on/after January 2021 with a class label (`Cx`).

  Class | Weight | Subcategory | Distance from people | Operator registration | Pilot competence | RemoteID | Speed
 :---:|:-------:|:--:|:-------------------------------------------------|:---:|:-----------------------------------------------|:---:|:---------: